hackerzhuli/unity-code/README.md

 Once you have built them, copy them(just the executables are enough) into the platform specific folder in bin directory.
 Like shown below.

+Also there is one assembly, that you want to copy to assemblies folder, it's `Microsoft.Unity.Analyzers.dll`, from publish output from one of our UnityCodeSharp project.
+It is cross platform.

 ```
 assets/
 ├──unityConsole.html
+└──...
+assemblies/
+├──Microsoft.Unity.Analyzers.dll
 └──...
 bin/
 ├── win_x64/